CIS 3023 – Programming for CIS Majors II

 We will adhere to the academic honesty policies of the University of Florida, which can be seen at www.dso.ufl.edu/Academic_Honesty.html.
 When a breach of these policies occurs, the University requires that an adjudication form be submitted to Judicial Affairs regarding the circumstance.
 The incident will then be investigated by Judicial Affairs and when an incident is found to have broken the University of Florida’s Student Honor Code, a penalty is assessed.
 Penalties range from grade reductions to expulsion from the University.
 In addition, a notation of the incident is placed on the student’s permanent record.

-All coursework: exams, projects, homework and so on are to be done individually.
+As a rule all coursework: exams, projects, homework, and so on are to be completed individually.
 A list covering some examples of actions which break the honor code is given here.
 When working in an assigned group activity, these policies hold across groups.

 Recall, our course provides office hours for your assistance in understanding course material.
 Take advantage of these hours to receive help with your comprehension of the topics being addressed.

 Students requesting classroom accommodation must first register with the Dean of Students Office.
-The Dean of Students will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation.
+That office will provide the student with documentation that he/she must provide to the course instructor when requesting accommodation.
 Your documentation and specific needs must be given to me as soon as possible, so that appropriate arrangements are made.

 Course Registration Requirements